Secure CheckoutPersonal information is secured with SSL technology.

-Dr Soković is a pioneer in the study of antibacterial and antifungal activity of metabolites of plants, fungi and their extracts.
-In addition to her extensive experience as a teacher, researcher and consultant, she leads a number of international projects, has published over 250 papers and 5 book chapters with international publishers, has participated in over 120 conferences and is a reviewer for a number of prominent journals.
-Her main research interests are in the fields of mycology and chemistry of natural products, activity of secondary metabolites of medicinal plants and fungi, and pathogenic fungi.
+Dr. Soković is a pioneer in the study of antibacterial and antifungal activity of metabolites of plants, fungi, and their extracts.
+In addition to her extensive experience as a teacher, researcher, and consultant, she has led a number of international projects, published over 250 papers and 5 book chapters with international publishers, and participated in over 120 conferences.
+Additionally, she is a reviewer for a number of prominent journals.
+Dr. Soković’s main research interests are in the fields of mycology and chemistry of natural products, activity of secondary metabolites of medicinal plants and fungi, and pathogenic fungi.

 Principal Research Fellow, Mycological Laboratory, University of Belgrade, Serbia

-Konstantinos Liaras is a Pharmacist and Doctor of Medicinal Chemistry who teaches medicinal chemistry and pharmacology in the department of Pharmacy at Aristotle University, Greece.
-He is also a community pharmacist, Vice President of the Pharmaceutical Association of Kilkis, and elected delegate of the National Pharmaceutical Association of Greece.
-His research interests include the design, synthesis, purification, structural determination and identification of novel synthetic heterocyclic compounds; Evaluation of anti-inflammatory, antibacterial, antifungal and antioxidant activity of synthesized molecules; and the study of SAR of biologically active compounds.
+Konstantinos Liaras is a Doctor of Medicinal Chemistry at the department of Pharmacy at Aristotle University of Thessaloniki, Greece.
+He is a community pharmacist, an elected national delegate of the Panhellenic Pharmaceutical Association of Greece, and also a council member of the Pharmaceutical Association of Kilkis, Greece.
+Moreover, Dr. Liaras is a compounder and has experience in teaching Medicinal Chemistry and Pharmacology.
+Dr Liaras’s research interests include the design, synthesis, purification, structural determination, and identification of novel synthetic heterocyclic compounds; evaluation of anti-inflammatory, antibacterial, antifungal, and antioxidant activity of synthesized molecules; and the study of SAR of biologically active compounds.

 Elsevier.com visitor survey